countable-web/open-source-corporation/engineering/JENKINS.md

    The configuration required for a Node can be easily grabbed from previous Nodes.
 Refer back to these existing nodes to get a sense of what configuration is needed.
 This node is now what wil be used to deploy project of your choice.

+   3. Create a Build Project
+   In Jenkins, click new Item.
+Refer to existing projects for the configurations.

 ## Discussion on Usage of Jenkins